 Papyrus HopelineUK (external link) - If you are having thoughts of suicide or are concerned for a young person who might be you can contact HOPELINEUK for confidential support and practical advice.
 Call 0800 068 4141, open 9am until Midnight or text 07860039967.

 If you have been told by your doctor that you do have a mental health issue and you are confused about what this could mean for you, the following links give more information about the support available, the types of mental health issues and possible therapies and treatments, as well as some suggestions of things that everybody can do to stay mentally well.

 - MIND - Mental health charity (external link) - Provide information and support for people living with a mental health problem or supporting someone who is

 - NHS Self help booklets (external link) - Covering many topics including anxiety, bereavement, panic and sleep

 - Kooth (external link) - Free, safe and anonymous support including online counselling for 11-18 year olds, chat forums and self-help information.
-Watch this video by Kooth to find out how they can help you (external link)

 - Willow Project (external link) - Willow Project is a registered charity, supporting children and young people aged 6-19 and their families who are affected by mental health and emotional issues